Vietnamese people in Russia

 Vietnamese people in Russia form the 72nd-largest ethnic minority community in Russia according to the 2002 census.
-With a population of 26,205, they are one of the smaller groups of overseas Vietnamese.
-Unofficial estimates put their population as high as 100,000 to 150,000.
-However, the real number of Vietnamese in Russia is often hard to analyze, due to large number of illegal Vietnamese immigrants living underground across Russia and due to the nature of the Vietnamese–Russian relations.
+With a population of 80,000 according to the Vietnamese embassy in Moscow as of 2023, they are one of the smaller groups of overseas Vietnamese.

-Most Vietnamese people in Russia have backgrounds as workers and political students being sent by North Vietnam during the Soviet Union, although the first Vietnamese immigrants happened to be the early students-turned war soldiers serving the Soviet Army during the World War II, and are petty entrepreneurs in the retail industry; with Russia's 2007 reform of rules for retail markets, which put restrictions on the proportion of immigrant-owned shops and require Russian-language proficiency examinations as a condition of being granted a work permit and a business licence, many Vietnamese will have to close their businesses and find other lines of work, probably as manual labourers.
-Students also form another important group; Ho Chi Minh himself studied in Moscow in the 1920s, along with other senior members of the Communist Party of Vietnam.
+In 1926, Vietnamese students were sent to study in Russia under an initiative of Hồ Chí Minh.
+A number of them served the Soviet Army during World War II.
+Ho Chi Minh himself studied in Moscow in the 1920s, along with other senior members of the Communist Party of Vietnam.
 They were followed by an estimated total of 50,000 Vietnamese who studied in Russia during the Cold War.
 Academic exchange between the two countries continued even after the dissolution of the Soviet Union; As of 2006, roughly 4,000 Vietnamese students were studying in Russian universities; the Russian government provides scholarships to 160 of them.
 Notable Vietnamese students who have studied in Russia since the dissolution of the Soviet Union include Quynh Nguyen, a pianist from Hanoi who received a scholarship to Moscow's Gnessin State Musical College.